Does Medicare Cover Genetic Testing for Breast Cancer?

 Medications would be covered under Medicare Part D, but this is only for medications that can be purchased from retail pharmacies.
 If you have medications administered in a clinical setting, Medicare Part B would cover these, or in the case of medications administered while hospitalized, Medicare Part A would provide coverage.

-TIP: Discover if Medicare ever covers the cost of breast implants.
+TIP: Discover if Medicare ever covers the cost of mammograms or breast implants.

 Call a licensed sales agent at